 Since 1st August 2010 VIMOS counts with an active flexure compensation system (AFC).
-With this system we can position the the image of the FoV onto the detectors to better than 0.3 pixels in all quadrants.
+With this system we can position the the image of the FoV onto the detectors to better than 0.3 pixels at the start of the exposure in all quadrants, and maintain it there to within ≈ 1.5 pixels for the duration of a typical exposure.
 Previously VIMOS had a tatic compensation systems installed only in quadrants 2, 3, and 4.
 Image motion due to instrument flexures under gravity were approximately 4 pixels peak-to-valley for the channels 2, 3 and 4, and 6 pixels peak-to-valley for channel 1 (for the whole rotator range).

-With the new AFC we expect to control flexures to better than 1 pixel peak-to-valley, for the range of A/R rotations in typical exposures.
-The system is currently being monitored.
-For the final values please see the VIMOS web pages.
+With the new AFC we can control flexures to better than ≈ 1.5 pixels peak-to-valley, for the range of A/R rotations in typical exposures.